Reviews & Rants, Films for You?

 Beware thought that this film does entail a certain degree of gut-busting laughter-inducing moments of silliness in the fine traditions of My Pool’s antics. the budget has also been increased to add one additional X-person and several other mutants.

-Verdict: A Bloody Good(ish) Mess.
+Verdict: A Bloody Good(ish) Mess. - Breaking In

 [15/may/2018] Score: 4/10